jerome-trc/viletech/spec/lith-ref.md

 ## Comments

-Lith uses Rust-style comments.
+LithScript uses Rust-style comments.
 These are treated as whitespace by the compiler.

 `// This is a single-line comment.`
 `x = /* Block comments can be written between tokens.*/ y + z`